-1.Ten Foot Rule Relief- E § 5201 (E § 205.5)- Lot A
+1.Ten Foot Rule Relief- E § 5201 (E § 205.5)

 Pursuant to E § 205.4-5, buildings in the RF-3 Zone are not permitted to extend more than ten feet (10 ft.) past the rear wall of any adjoining principal residential building on any adjacent property unless approved as a special exception.
-The proposed building on Lot A ("Building A") is proposed to extend twenty-one feet and eight and a half inches (21 ft.
-8.5 in.) past the rear wall of the new building to the south, on Lot B ("Building B").
+There is one adjacent building to the south- 413 New Jersey.
+A portion of the proposed Building extends twenty-one feet and eight inches (21 ft.
+8 in.) past the neighboring building to the south.
 Accordingly, the Applicant is requesting special exception relief from the ten-foot rule pursuant to E § 205.5 and subject to E § 5201.
-Building B will be in line with the rear wall of the building to the south and does not need relief from this section.

-2. Height Relief- E § 5203 (E § 503.2)- Lots A and B
+2. Height Relief- E § 5203 (E § 503.2)

 Pursuant to E § 503.2-4, buildings in the RF-3 Zone are not permitted to exceed a height of thirty-five feet (35 ft.) unless approved as a special exception.
-The Applicant is proposing a height of thirty-five feet and six inches (35 ft.
-6 in.) for both Building A and Building B in order to match the height of the neighboring buildings.
+The proposed Building will be a height of thirty-five feet and six inches (35 ft.
+6 in.) in order to match the height of the neighboring buildings.
 Accordingly, the Applicant is requesting special exception approval from the permitted maximum height pursuant to E § 503.2 and as evaluated against the criteria of Subtitle E § 5203.

-3. Relief from the Penthouse Setback Requirements- C § 1504 (C § 1502(b)(c))- Lot A
+3. Relief from the Penthouse Setback Requirements- C § 1504 (C § 1502(b)(c))

 The Zoning Administrator has previously determined that decks greater than ten feet (10 ft.) in depth are subject to the setback requirements of C § 1502.
-There is a second story deck at the rear of Building A which is greater than ten feet (10 ft.) in depth and the Applicant is proposing railings around the deck.
+There is a second story deck at the rear of Building which is greater than ten feet (10 ft.) in depth and the Applicant is proposing railings around the deck.
 As the deck is relatively small, setting back the railings would reduce its usable space by over fifty percent (50%).
 Accordingly, the Applicant is requesting relief from the setback requirements of C § 1502(b)-(c) pursuant to C § 1504.